|

 The rivers running off Dartmoor are home to large

-inconspicuous Glossosoma caddis which - as this picture shows
+numbers of the inconspicuous Glossosoma caddis which - as

-large numbers on the algae covered upper (illuminated) surface of
+present in large numbers on the algae covered upper (illuminated)

-in evolutionary terms) type of case-making caddis.
-The more familiar
+terms) type of case-making caddis.
+The more familiar caddis which

-tubular cases from sand, stones or vegetaion are thought to be a later
+make tubular cases from sand, stones or vegetaion are thought to

-may explain the effectiveness of 'wings' on some wet
+This may explain the effectiveness of 'wings' on some

 flies. |